 When all else fails, you can try to factory reset your Samsung TV.
-Remember this will bring your TV back to its original state when you first bought it.
+Remember, this will bring your TV back to its original state.
 All passwords and applications will be logged out.
-Some of the applications may also be deleted from your TV and will have to be redownloaded.
+Some applications may also be deleted from your TV and must be re-downloaded.

 Here are the steps you need to take to reset your Samsung TV:

 - Click “reset” and enter your PIN (which you should have created when setting up your TV).